Bruce Karatz: Recent career

-In October 2014, Karatz partnered with Guy Nafilyan, the former Chairman and CEO of Kaufman & Broad France, to create the Paris-based real estate development company called Nafilyan & Partners.
+In October 2014, Karatz partnered with Guy Nafilyan, the former chairman and CEO of Kaufman & Broad France, to create the Paris-based real estate development company called Nafilyan & Partners.
 Karatz and Nafilyan each own 37.5% of the company and the remaining 25% is owned by two investment groups and two financial institutions.
 Nafilyan & Partners opened for sale its first development in Villepinte, a suburb of Paris, France on October 11, 2014.
 As of October 2014, Nafilyan & Partners has 22 projects representing approximately 2,000 residences throughout suburban Paris.
+In 2017, Nafilyan & Partners was purchased by Belgian property developer Immobel.
+The purchase was completed in 2019.

 Philanthropic activities

 After the Los Angeles riots in 1992, Kaufman and Broad spearheaded the effort to rebuild Camp Hollywoodland, a rustic canyon retreat for inner-city children whose main hall, dining room and other structures were gutted by fire.

 In the early 1990s, Karatz co-chaired along with Los Angeles Mayor Richard Riordan the Mayor’s Alliance for a Safer LA, which raised over $16 million to place computers in all LA precincts.

-In December 2005, shortly after Hurricane Katrina, Karatz directed that KB Home become the first, and at that time only, national homebuilder to go to New Orleans to support re-building efforts in the wake of Hurricane Katrina.
+In December 2005, shortly after Hurricane Katrina, Karatz directed that KB Home become the first, and at that time only, national homebuilder to go to New Orleans to support rebuilding efforts in the wake of Hurricane Katrina.
 KB Home acquired 74 finished lots in downtown New Orleans and bought 3,000 acres in Jefferson Parish.
 At the time, Karatz said, "We're now seven, eight months into post-Katrina, and we're the only ones that have stepped up.
 I honestly think that's part of the problem with New Orleans: It's a weak business community.
 And I personally felt it was important for a company like ours to do something, because if we waited for others, we could be waiting a long time.
 And if we're successful, it will motivate others."

 Karatz had to overcome reservations of KB Homes’ Board of Directors.
 Fortune Magazine wrote at the time, "It’s not often you hear a CEO express goals in humanitarian, not bottom-line, terms, especially when its shareholder money with which he’s do-gooding."